dbt-labs/dbt-cleanup/README.md

 dbt-autofix automatically scans your dbt project for deprecated configurations and updates them to align with the latest best practices.
 This makes it easier to resolve deprecation warnings introduced in dbt v1.10 as well as prepare for migration to the dbt Fusion engine.

+## Deprecation Coverage - Project Files

+The following deprecations are covered by `dbt-autofix deprecations`:

 | Deprecation Code in dbt Core      | Files             | Handling                                                                                         | Support |
 | --------------------------------- | ----------------- | ------------------------------------------------------------------------------------------------ | ------- |
 | `CustomKeyInObjectDeprecation` / `PropertyMovedToConfigDeprecation`    | YAML files        | Move all models configs under `config:` in YAML files       |   Full  |